All of us experience emotions such as anger, sadness and joy. We can usually control our emotions and are able to manage them daily.

 Mood stabilizers and antidepressants are drugs that restore the brain’s chemical balance.
 They decrease the intensity of physical symptoms and help with:

-Depending on symptoms and their severity, some individuals must also take antipsychotics.
+Depending on symptoms and their severity, some individuals may have to take antipsychotics.

 Recommendations regarding medication